Judge drops some claims against Madoff relatives

-NEW YORK A federal bankruptcy judge has dismissed portions of a $199 million lawsuit against close relatives of convicted Ponzi schemer Bernard Madoff, but said a trustee seeking restitution for the swindler's victims can proceed with most claims in the suit.
+NEW YORK, Sept 22 A federal bankruptcy judge has dismissed portions of a $199 million lawsuit against close relatives of convicted Ponzi schemer Bernard Madoff, but said a trustee seeking restitution for the swindler's victims can proceed with most claims in the suit.

 U.S. Bankruptcy Judge Burton Lifland on Thursday dismissed some of the claims, saying that the majority of alleged fraudulent transfers of funds to the family members were not identified completely.
 But he said the flaws were largely correctable and could be amended within 45 days.